-Your meeting must be recorded with all participants captured in a virtual room using a system such as Zoom, Skype or Teams.
+Your role play must be recorded with all participants captured in a virtual room using an application such as Zoom, Skype or Teams.

 Consent to participate in the recording must be captured for all participants at the start of the meeting.
-This is achieved by the student reading the following statement at the start of the recording, with all participants replying with their name and job title to inform consent.
+This is achieved by the student reading the following statement at the start of the recording, followed by all participants replying with their names and the roles they are playing to provide their consent.

-"This meeting is being recorded for assessment purposes for my course with Swinburne Open Education.
-This session will be recorded and submitted through my course online learning platform to my assessor for grading.
-All participants in this session indicate their consent to be included in this recording by stating their name and job title."
+"This session is being recorded for assessment purposes for my course with Colab.
+This session will be recorded and submitted through my course online learning platform to my Assessor for grading.
+All participants in this session indicate their consent to be included in this recording by stating their name and the role they are going to play."